Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: Introduction

 \subsection{Related Surveys}

-While previous surveys, primarily concentrated on quantum communications \cite{zuoqixue-6-wrong, li2023entanglement, third-shike-18-wrong}, have explored the applications and advantages of integrating QC into wireless networks from various applications \cite{botsinis2018quantum, nawaz2019quantum, 9870532, second-shike-11-wrong}, a comprehensive survey on QC-enabled communication and networking is still lacking.
-The first survey \cite{botsinis2018quantum} investigated the utilization of QC in addressing challenges within wireless communication systems.
-It provided an overview of QC fundamentals using linear algebra, showing its potential for enhancing wireless communication systems as proposed in existing literature.
-The survey extensively explored various optimization problems encountered in both the physical and network layers of wireless communications, offering comparisons between classical and quantum-assisted solutions.
-However, the survey from a few years back lacked coverage of AI-powered QC algorithms such as Quantum Neural Networks (QNNs) and Quantum Deep Reinforcement Learning (QDRL).
-Moreover, it did not address particular concerns within wireless networks like edge computing and video streaming, which are especially relevant in the context of 5G/6G networks.
+While previous surveys, primarily concentrated on quantum communications \cite{zuoqixue-6-wrong, li2023entanglement, third-shike-18-wrong}, have explored the applications and advantages of integrating QC into wireless networks from various applications \cite{botsinis2018quantum, nawaz2019quantum, 9870532, second-shike-11-wrong}, a comprehensive survey on QC-enabled communications and networking is still lacking.
+The first survey \cite{botsinis2018quantum} investigates the utilization of QC in addressing challenges within wireless communication systems.
+It provides an overview of QC fundamentals using linear algebra, showing its potential for enhancing wireless communication systems in existing literature.
+The survey extensively explores various optimization problems encountered in both the physical and network layers of wireless communications, offering comparisons between classical and quantum-assisted solutions.
+However, the survey from a few years back lacks coverage of AI-powered QC algorithms such as quantum neural networks (QNNs) and quantum deep reinforcement learning (QDRL).
+Moreover, it does not address particular concerns within wireless networks like edge computing and video streaming that are especially relevant in the context of 5G/6G networks.